 Home from three combat tours in Iraq, Alex Sutton forges a new identity as a farmer, hatching chicks and raising goats on 43 acres in rural North Carolina.
 Farmer/Veteran shows Alex diving into life on the farm with his new love Jessica, while the traumas of war linger on.
 MORE

 The stories he tells about battlefield experiences become unmoored from reality as he cycles between states of heightened awareness and “feeling zombified” from a cocktail of prescriptions meant to keep him stable.
-For the viewer, as for Alex, what to believe about his past is uncertain as learn more of his own complicated truths.
+For the viewer, as for Alex, what to believe about his past is uncertain as we learn more of his own complicated truths.
 The farm becomes a terrain to unearth what is buried, what it really means to be “the perfect soldier,” and where to find the way forward.

 Alix Blair (Director / Cinematographer / Associate Producer) is responsible for a diverse body of work exploring human rights and environmental issues through photography, film, and radio production.
 A recent graduate of the Master’s program at the Nicholas School of the Environment at Duke University and recipient of multiple fellowships, including one from the Duke Center for Human Rights, Blair documented the lives of women in southwestern Uganda for her Master’s work.
 Her audio story, The Last Morning Was a Sweet One, won a 2013 ShortDoc award from the Third Coast International Audio Festival.
 Farmer/Veteran is her first feature-length documentary.